Generic Name: isosorbide dinitrate (EYE-soe-SOR-bide dye-NYE-trate)

 Important safety information:

 - Isosorbide dinitrate may cause dizziness.
-This effect may be worse if you take it with alcohol or certain medicines.
+These effects may be worse if you take it with alcohol or certain medicines.
 Use isosorbide dinitrate with caution.
 Do not drive or perform other possibly unsafe tasks until you know how you react to it.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using isosorbide dinitrate while you are pregnant.
-It is not known if isosorbide dinitrate is found in breast milk.
+It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you use isosorbide dinitrate, check with your doctor.
 Discuss any possible risks to your baby.

 When used for long periods of time without a break, isosorbide dinitrate may not work as well.
 This is known as TOLERANCE.
 Increasing the dose is not effective in managing tolerance to isosorbide dinitrate.
 Tolerance to other nitrates or nitrites may also occur.
 Be sure to have a "nitrate-free" period of time each day to help prevent this tolerance.
 Talk with your doctor if isosorbide dinitrate stops working well.
 Do not take more than prescribed.